nlesc-nano/auto-FOX/docs/4_monte_carlo.rst

  param.sigma                -                  A dictionary with atom-pairs and the matching Lennard-Jones :math:`\sigma` parameter.

- psf.str_file               -                  The path+filename to a stream file; used for assigning atom types and charges to ligands. psf.ligand_atoms           -                  All atoms within a ligand, used for defining residues.
+ psf.str_file               -                  The path+filename to a stream file; used for assigning atom types and charges to ligands. psf.rtf_file               -                  The path+filename to a MATCH-produced rtf file; used for assigning atom types and charges to ligands. psf.ligand_atoms           -                  All atoms within a ligand, used for defining residues.

  pes                        -                  A dictionary holding one or more functions for constructing PES descriptors.